Maurice Pellosh

-Maurice Bidilou, also known as Pellosh, was a Congolese portrait photographer (15 August 1951 - 25 May 2023).
+Maurice Bidilou (15 August 1951 – 25 May 2023), also known as Pellosh, was a Congolese portrait photographer.
 He produced small and medium format photographs of Congolese society in the early 1970s to mid 1990s.
-In 2016, he closed his studio.
 He gained newfound recognition in 2021 after a series of solo shows.
-Aged 70, he was finally recognised as one of the last living masters of African photography.
+Before his death, he was described as "one of the last living masters of African photography".

 Early years

-Maurice Pellosh was born into a family of farmers in the southern rural area of Bouansa (Congo-Brazzaville).
-In middle school, he chose the nickname "Pellosh" after the word "pelloche", the slang equivalent to film.
+Pellosh was born in the southern rural area of Bouansa (Congo-Brazzaville), the second of six children.
+His mother was a field-worker and his father was a warehouseman.
+At the age of 14 he chose the nickname "Pellosh" based purely on its sound; coincidentally, it is similar to the word "pelloche", a slang term for a strip of film.

-Maurice Pellosh moved to Pointe-Noire at the age of seventeen with his brother.
-After working a few odd jobs to sustain himself, he decided to pursue photography studies with the support of his uncle.
+He moved to Pointe-Noire at age 17 with his brother.
+After working a few odd jobs, he decided to pursue photographic studies with the support of his uncle.
 In 1971, he started an apprenticeship at Studio Janot Père in exchange for a demijohn of wine, a chicken, a bunch of bananas, and 20,000 CFA francs.
-He spent 20 months studying and practicing the principles of light, shadows and nuances.
+He spent 20 months learning the practice of studio photography, particularly focused on the nuances of light and shadow.

 Photographic career

-Officially a trained photographer in 1973, he ordered his first camera from France: a 6x6 Yashica mat-124 G. He worked as a wandering photographer in the Mayombe area, capturing rural life.
+In 1973, Pellosh ordered his first camera from France, a 6x6 Yashica Mat-124 G. He worked as a wandering photographer in the Mayombe area, capturing rural life.

 He opened his studio, Studio Pellosh, in Pointe-Noire on December 17, 1973.

-The studio was located in the Rex area close to the Central Market and Grand mosque.
-The Sape culture was booming at the time.
-Studio Pellosh soon gained in popularity and became a place where families, friends, and sapeurs came for a sit in, dressed in their best attire.
+The studio was located in the Rex district, close to the Central Market and Grand mosque.

-Among them was the renowned writer Alain Mabanckou, who was photographed at the age of nine.
+Studio Pellosh soon rose in popularity and became a place where families and friends came for a sitting, dressed in their best attire.
+Among them was the writer Alain Mabanckou, who was photographed at the age of nine.
+It was particularly popular among participants in La Sape culture, or sapeurs, which was booming at the time; in particular, there was a desire for photographic souvenirs that could be sent to relatives.

 Portraiture became a symbol of pride and emancipation in Congo-Brazzaville after the country gained its independence.
 In the evenings, Pellosh continued to cruise bars, ballrooms and concert halls to capture nightlife scenes.

-From the 1980s, analog films become rare in Congo-Brazzaville.
-Maurice Pellosh moved away from black and white photography to color.
-The civil war in the late 1990s and the rise of digital photography in the 2000s saw a declining interest in studio photography, and Maurice Pellosh finally closed his studio in 2016.

-Over the span of 40 years, Maurice Pellosh captured thousands of portraits and scenes of a vibrant Congolese society.
+From the 1980s onwards, Maurice Pellosh moved away from black and white photography to color, due in part to decreasing availability of black-and-white photography development products.
+In 1993 he contemplated moving the studio to Brazzaville, but the civil war of the 1990s made that impossible.
+The rise of cheap instant cameras and digital photography in the 2000s led to a declining interest in studio photography, and Pellosh finally closed his studio in 2016.
+Over the span of 40 years, he captured thousands of portraits and scenes of Congolese society.

+Pellosh died on May 25, 2023, at the age of 71, following a fractured hip and a bout of malaria.
+He had a wife (Jackie), 6 children, and 17 grandchildren.